Tencent/VasSonic/sonic-php/README.md

                 }
                 handleSonicDiffData(sonicStatus, sonicUpdateData);
             }
-            //step 3 Handle the response from mobile client which include Sonic response code and diff data.
+            // step 3: Handle the response from mobile client which include Sonic response code and diff data.
             function handleSonicDiffData(sonicStatus, sonicUpdateData){
                 if(sonicStatus == 3){
                     //Websites will be updated dynamically and run some JavaScript while in local refresh mode.